Skip to main content

 Wireframes representing one potential solution

-As a senior product designer facilitating this design sprint, I encountered and overcame several challenges.
-Two significant hurdles we faced were managing scope and focus, and maximizing limited stakeholder availability:
+As the senior product designer facilitating this sprint, I encountered and overcame several challenges.
+Two significant hurdles were managing scope and focus, and maximizing limited stakeholder availability.

 Managing Scope and Focus

-The challenge: After our first day of the sprint, the breadth of gaps and opportunities we had identified was overwhelming.
-It became clear we couldn't address all these points within the constraints of our sprint, potentially derailing our progress.
+The challenge: After our first day, the breadth of gaps and opportunities we had identified was overwhelming.
+It became clear we couldn’t address all of them within the constraints of our sprint, potentially derailing our progress.

 My approach: